Royce O'Neale NBA Playoffs Player Props: Nets vs. 76ers

 - This season, he's accounted for 15.6% of his team's three-pointers made, averaging 2.1 per game.

-- The 76ers are the second-ranked team in the NBA, giving up 41.2 rebounds per game.
+- On the boards, the 76ers are ranked second in the league, allowing 41.2 rebounds per game.

-- In terms of assists, the 76ers have conceded 24.2 per game, sixth in the NBA.
+- Looking at assists, the 76ers have given up 24.2 per game, sixth in the NBA.

-- Looking at 3-pointers, the 76ers have given up 11.6 makes per game, fifth in the league.
+- Conceding 11.6 made 3-pointers per contest, the 76ers are the fifth-ranked team in the NBA.

 Royce O'Neale vs. the 76ers